 I believe that individuals manage the best they can with their life circumstances at any given time, but these efforts don’t always work or naturally translate to happiness or self-fulfillment.
 Oftentimes, situations and relationships cause us pain, and in response, we spend considerable energy safeguarding our vulnerabilities and distress at the expense of our well-being.
 Managing this emotional distress alone can feel confusing and overwhelming, which is why we often need the help from a sensitive and knowledgeable professional.

-My approach includes working closely and collaboratively with my patients, as I feel the act of being deeply understood in the therapeutic relationship is what engenders healing and lasting change.
-I also hold that therapy and psychoanalysis are intensely personal experiences that need to be tailored to fit an individual’s needs, whatever the presenting concerns.
+My approach includes working closely and collaboratively with my patients, as I feel the act of being deeply understood in the therapeutic relationship is what creates healing and lasting change.
+I also believe that therapy and psychoanalysis are intensely personal experiences that need to be tailored to fit an individual’s needs, whatever the presenting concerns.
 Ultimately, it is through this joint venture that a person can discover new ways of being and relating to the world.